 - We are developing a Photoreceptor Progenitor Cell Therapy which we intend to be used for treating a wide variety of retinal degenerations in diseases where photoreceptors malfunction and/or die.

 - Our Ganglion Progenitor Cell Therapy is a preclinical candidate program.
 In animal models of glaucoma, the injection of these cells protects against damage of existing nerve cells as well as forms new ganglion nerve cells.

-- The company is also developing therapeutic platforms using Corneal Endothelial Cells for use in treating corneal blindness, as well as retinal neural progenitor cells for use in treating glaucoma.
+- The company is also developing therapeutic platforms using Corneal Endothelial Cells for use in treating corneal blindness.

 Other Regenerative Medicine Programs